-The state of Texas has a gross margin tax that applies to the Company.
+The state of Texas has a gross margin tax of 0.75% that is levied on taxable margin.
 Taxable margin is defined as total revenue less deduction for costs of goods sold or compensation and benefits in which total calculated taxable margin cannot exceed 70% of total revenue.

 Management has evaluated the Company's tax positions and concluded that the Company has taken no uncertain tax positions that require adjustment to the financial statements.
 The Company will account for interest and penalties assessed as a result of an examination if any in income tax expense.
-The Company had no tax-related interest or penalties for the year ended March 31, 2015 and 2014.
-The tax years ending March 31, 2013 through 2015 are open for examination by the U.S. federal or state tax authorities.
+The Company had no tax-related interest or penalties for the year ended March 31, 2017 and 2016.